Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Limitations of Context-Aware Perturbation Embedding

-Thus, the spectral embeddings under the perturbation model are identical for the two non-isomorphic graphs.
-This directly contradicts the injectivity claim made in Theorem 4.1 and highlights a critical limitation of the context-aware embedding method.
+Therefore, under the context-aware perturbation model, two non-isomorphic graphs produce identical spectral embeddings.
+This contradicts the injectivity claim of Theorem~4.1 in \citet{zhao2021context} and demonstrates that the perturbative construction fails to uniquely encode snapshot level graph structure, even in this minimal three-node example.